-So I am not going to answer this question fully— quite yet.
+So I am not going to answer this question fully—quite yet.
 The proof is in the pudding.
 My actions will begin to answer the question when I speak about homosexuality and a person who experiences homosexual interests feels like he can speak to me without fear that the word “disgusting” will ever appear in my mind.
 Instead, he might notice hints of “compassionate and gracious,” “abounding in loving-kindness and truth” (Exodus 34:6).
-Further proof would come when someone who hears me speak is compelled toward repentance for his or her lack of compassion and grace toward those who confess homosexuals struggles, and he or she outdoes me in love.
-(Hmm, that last part about outdoing me wouldn’t be saying that much, but, still, it would be encouraging).
+Further proof would come when someone who hears me speak is compelled toward repentance for his or her lack of compassion and grace toward those who confess homosexual struggles, and he or she outdoes me in love.
+(Hmm, that last part about outdoing me wouldn’t be saying that much, but still, it would be encouraging.)

 This does raise another question.
 Does God see homosexuals as disgusting?
 This makes the question about myself less important.